YoushuCheng/UBD/README.md

 ## Tutorial
-### To get the cell-type-specific profiles from bulk profiles given cell type proportion estimates (from BayesPrism), please run
+### Use UBD to get the cell-type-specific profiles from bulk profiles given cell type proportion estimates (from BayesPrism), please run
 ```
 Rscript UBD_refineW.R [file for bulk expression/DNA methylation] [file for BayesPrism output] [path for outputs] [number of threads]\
 ref_file=[reference file from signature matrix] target_coverage=0.9